chain linked fence

 • You need something that doesn’t require tools.

-• Your fencing is in a high-security area (easy twist ties don’t provide as much tension as hog rings or c-rings).
+• Your fencing is in a high-security area (easy twist ties don’t provide as much tension as hog rings or C-rings).

 Material composition is another critical factor to consider as it influences the fastener’s durability, environmental suitability, and corrosion resistance.